Despite their polarizing design, the TaoTronics Soundliberty 80 are surprisingly well-rounded true wireless earphones.

 While gaming is a bit more challenging, and I’m happy to say that I see no lag there either.
 There might be a tiny one, but it isn’t distracting.

-TaoTronics promises 4 hours of battery life on a single charge, but I got around 3.5 hours at 50% volume in my test.
+TaoTronics promises 4 hours of battery life on a single charge, but you can expect around 2 hours and 43 minutes at 50% volume according to our test.
 That’s quite low for today’s standards.
 Fortunately, fast charging quickly adds more juice.

-The battery on these true wireless earbuds is nothing to run home about.
-Even the promised 4 hours isn’t a lot, and I even got a slightly worse result.
+The battery on the true wireless earbuds is nothing to run home about.
+Even the promised 4 hours isn’t a lot, and we got slightly worse results with a test.

 At least a quick charge boosts the playtime for 1 hour in just 5 minutes.